Mount Blue Sky (Formerly Mount Evans) as seen from I25 and Hampden Avenue in Denver, Colorado.

 The impact of Covid on bands has been interesting.
 Part of this is bands or band members reinventing themselves.
 For instance Twenty Hands High (on Facebook) changed with band members leaving and Jodie Woodward and Scotty Rivera joining the band.
 The change was dramatic as the band has an improved sound and much more energy.
 CW and group are reaping rewards with these changes.

 In another instance, Heartstoppers is no more.
-Three members of the band: Dr. David Dunbar, Geoff Janssen, and Andrew Rodriguez created a new band "The Racquet Club" (on Facebook).
-Other members of their new band include Guillermo, Mike, and Stephanie Rogers.
+Three members of the band: Dr. David Dunbar, Geoff Janssen, and Andrew Rodriguez created a new band "The Racket Club" (on Facebook).
+Other members of their new band include Guillermo Jurado and Stephanie Rogers.
 Which proves if you love the music, you find a way to make it happen.

-Steve and the Cruisers (on Facebook) is another band going through changes.
-Four original members of that band are gone with just Steve and Diane Divadi from the original group.
+Steve and the Cruisers (on Facebook) is another band that has gone through changes.
+Five original members of that band are gone with just Steve from the original group.
 Steve hit the jackpot with new drummer Gabe Armenta and bass player Hilliard Scott.
 Along with newcomer Valerie Vampola on keyboards and vocal.
 Valerie can belt out those vocals in a way you just can not believe, what a powerful voice.
-However Steve's work is not done as the band is doing various tryouts for another female vocalist and still doing keyboards by committee.
+However Steve's work was not complete as the band was doing various tryouts for another female vocalist and still doing keyboards by committee.
 But the changes are having a positive impact on the band with much richer sounds in their music.
+Valerie is now the regular on keyboards and in another stroke of luck the band has a new lead singer in Wendy Almroth.
+The band now has just five members and is starting to settle in and polish their song sets.

 about genealogy or basketball send me an my email.